How to Become a Police Officer in Fresno

 Fresno is one of the largest cities in California with a population of over 522,000.1 Despite recent decreases in the crime rate, Fresno has a higher crime rate than similarly-sized cities, with 612.3 violent crimes per 100,000 people and 3,253.6 property crimes per 100,000 people.2 The Fresno Police Department (FPD) provides the city with safety and crime prevention, employing approximately 761 sworn officers.3 The process for becoming a cop with the FPD is outlined below.

 Fresno Police Officer Requirements

 The process for being considered for a position with the FPD includes taking a written examination, going through oral interviews, and undergoing medical, psychological, and polygraph examinations.
 Candidates are also subjected to a thorough background investigation.
-The FPD often hires new recruits with no prior law enforcement experience for the position of police cadet.
-As a cadet, new recruits work in low-priority, non-emergency situations in the field before attending basic training and being promoted to the position of officer.
+Candidates must also complete a police basic training academy at one of the schools in the state that is certified by the Peace Officers Standards and Training (POST) commission.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.

 Fresno Police Department Information

-The FPD invites Fresno residents to learn more about what they do by joining theCitizens’ Police Academy.
+The FPD invites Fresno residents to learn more about what they do by joining the Citizen’s Police Academy.
 The course includes classroom work as well as tours of police facilities and hands-on experiences.
-Citizens may also join the Department as volunteers through the Citizens on Patrol program.
+Citizens may also join the department as volunteers through the Volunteers In Police Service (VIPs) program.
 Together, these two programs help educate the public about the work the FPD does every day and helps to establish positive relationships between officers and residents.

-2323 Mariposa Street
+2323 Mariposa St

 Fresno, CA 93721